-16. EU-UK agreement (TCA)
+16. TCA: EU-UK trade agreement

 Section contents

-- From 1 January 2021, TCA applied provisionally and came into force 1 May 2021
+- From 1 January 2021, TCA applied and came into force 1 May 2021

-- Tariff-free, quota-free UK-EU trade
+- Tariff-free, quota-free UK-EU trade for qualifying goods

-- Many new UK-EU trade barriers
+- Creates many new trade barriers for goods and services

 Click here for summary of Brexit FactBase.